New Operations, Maintenance & Administrative Building

-Parker Water & Sanitation District (PWSD) is planning to build a new headquarters building to be located on our property across the street from the Rueter-Hess Water Purification Facility (RHWPF), off Heirloom Parkway and Hess Road.
+Parker Water & Sanitation District (PWSD) new Operations, Maintenance, and Administrative building is located on our property across the street from the Rueter-Hess Water Purification Facility (RHWPF), off Ancestry Drive (formerly Heirloom Parkway) and Hess Road.

-We are undertaking this project for many reasons, but the biggest driver is that the region PWSD serves (including the Town of Parker, City of Lone Tree and City of Castle Pines) and PWSD itself are growing rapidly and we have outgrown our current facility.
-Specifically, our current administrative facility, located on the site of the North Water Reclamation Facility (NWRF), does not have room to expand and the building needs extensive updates in order to keep up with both technological and space demands.
+We undertook this project for many reasons, but the most significant driver was that the region PWSD serves (including the Town of Parker, City of Lone Tree, City of Castle Pines, and several Douglas County enclaves) and PWSD itself are growing rapidly, and we had outgrown our previous facility.
+Specifically, our prior administrative facility, located on the site of the North Water Reclamation Facility (NWRF), did not have room to expand, and the building needed extensive updates in order to keep up with both technological and space demands.

 After reviewing multiple PWSD-owned sites, the Rueter-Hess location was selected due to its centralized location within the district and, specifically, its proximity to the Rueter-Hess Reservoir and Water Purification Facility.
-Additionally, the locations is also large enough to allow all departments and staff to come together in one space, meets PWSD’s projected 20-year growth needs, and allows for future expansion, if needed.
+Additionally, the location is also large enough to allow all departments and staff to come together in one space, meets PWSD’s projected 20-year growth needs, and allows for future expansion if needed.

-As part of the project, the two-story, 102,000 sf building will co-locate a total of 180 administrative, operations and maintenance professionals across two curved (segmented) levels sharing a center point that is marked by the highest point of the site.
-The design was inspired by a drop of water’s concentric rings of outward momentum.
-The new sustainable space will be built to house maintenance bays, an open plan workplace and a high-performance water quality laboratory.
+The two-story, 102,000 sf building co-locates a total of 180 administrative, operations, and maintenance professionals across two curved (segmented) levels.
+The new sustainable space was built to house maintenance bays, an open-plan workplace, and a high-performance water quality laboratory.

-What is the budget for this?
-Will it affect my rates?
+- What was the budget for this?
+Did it affect my rates?

-The most direct impacts will be felt by neighbors in the Heirloom neighborhood.
-We will share information as it becomes available, but generally speaking we anticipate increased traffic through the neighborhood, particularly on weekdays, and there will be construction noise and vehicles present throughout the day.
+The most direct impacts are to neighbors in the Heirloom neighborhood.
+We anticipate increased traffic through the neighborhood, particularly on weekdays.

-PWSD is planning the following to help mitigate community impacts:
+PWSD is implemented the following to help mitigate community impacts:

-- PWSD vehicles and contractors will be instructed to use the Hess Road entrance to the site rather than neighborhood streets whenever possible.
+- PWSD vehicles and contractors are instructed to use the Hess Road entrance to the site rather than neighborhood streets whenever possible.